Imagen dinámica

 The Horizon: The Line That Divides Worlds

-For example, a low horizon can make the elements of your drawing appear imposing and majestic, perfect for epic scenes or grand landscapes.
+For example, a low horizon can make the elements in your drawing appear imposing and majestic, perfect for epic scenes or grand landscapes.
 On the other hand, a high horizon can create a sense of intimacy or claustrophobia, ideal for dense urban scenes or cozy interiors.

 The Vanishing Point: Where Reality Converges